 '''

 Use the properties in this section to determine if the

 Protect feature should be enabled.
 If this property is not

 present, the decision is delegated to the Contrast UI.

 enable: false

+protect.probe_analysis

+Use the settings in this section to

+control the behavior of probe analysis.

+probe_analysis:

+Set to 'false' to disable probe analysis.

+enable: true

+====

 application

 Use the properties in this section for

 the application(s) hosting this agent.

+-----

 ====

 application:

 Override the reported application name.

 Note - On Java systems where multiple, distinct applications may be

-served by a single process, this configuration causes the agent to \
+\# served by a single process, this configuration causes the agent to \setminus

-report

 all discovered applications as one application with the given name.

 name: NEEDS_TO_BE_SET

 Override the reported application path.

 path: NEEDS_TO_BE_SET

 Add the name of the application group with which this

 application should be associated in the Contrast UI.

 group: NEEDS_TO_BE_SET

 Add the application code this application should use in the Contrast UI.

 code: NEEDS_TO_BE_SET

 Override the reported application version.

 version: NEEDS_TO_BE_SET

 Pass arguments to the underlying application.

 args: NEEDS_TO_BE_SET

 Apply labels to an application.
 Labels must

 be formatted as a comma-delimited list.

 Example - 'label1,label2,label3'

-tags: NEEDS_TO_BE_SET

-Define a set of 'key=value' pairs (which conforms to RFC 2253) for

-specifying user-defined metadata associated with the application.
-The

-set must be formatted as a comma-delimited list of 'key=value' pairs.

-Example - 'business-unit=accounting, office=Baltimore'

-metadata: NEEDS_TO_BE_SET

-Provide the ID of a session which already exists in the Contrast

-UI.
-Vulnerabilities discovered by the agent are associated with

 '''

-'''

-this session.
-If an invalid ID is supplied, the agent will be

-disabled.
-This option and 'application.session_metadata' are

-mutually exclusive; if both are set, the agent will be disabled.

-session_id: NEEDS_TO_BE_SET

-Provide metadata which is used to create a new session ID in the

-Contrast UI.
-Vulnerabilities discovered by the agent are associated with

-this new session.
-This value should be formatted as 'key=value' pairs

-(conforming to RFC 2253).
-Available key names for this configuration

-are branchName, buildNumber, commitHash, committer, gitTag, repository,

-testRun, and version.
-This option and 'application.session_id' are

-mutually exclusive; if both are set the agent will be disabled.

-session_metadata: NEEDS_TO_BE_SET

-====

-server

-Use the settings in this section to set metadata for the server

-hosting this agent.
-Contrast recognizes common, supported server

-names, paths, types and environments.
-Doing this may require a new

-server or license, and it may affect functionality of some features.

------

-server:

-Override the reported server name.

-name: localhost

-Override the reported server path.

-path: NEEDS_TO_BE_SET

-Override the reported server type.

-type: NEEDS_TO_BE_SET

-Override the reported server environment.
-Valid

-values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'.

-environment: development

-Apply a list of labels to the server.
-Labels

-must be formatted as a comma-delimited list.

-Example - 'label1,label2,label3'

-tags: NEEDS_TO_BE_SET

-'''
+''' tags: NEEDS_TO_BE_SET Define a set of 'key=value' pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
+The set must be formatted as a comma-delimited list of 'key=value' pairs.
+Example - 'business-unit=accounting, office=Baltimore' metadata: NEEDS_TO_BE_SET Provide the ID of a session which already exists in the Contrast UI.
+Vulnerabilities discovered by the agent are associated with this session.
+If an invalid ID is supplied, the agent will be disabled.
+This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session_id: NEEDS_TO_BE_SET Provide metadata which is used to create a new session ID in the Contrast UI.
+Vulnerabilities discovered by the agent are associated with this new session.
+This value should be formatted as 'key=value' pairs (conforming to RFC 2253).
+Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
+This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET server Use the settings in this section to set metadata for the server hosting this agent.
+Contrast recognizes common, supported server names, paths, types and environments.
+Doing this may require a new server or license, and it may affect functionality of some features. ----- server: Override the reported server name. name: localhost Override the reported server path. path: NEEDS_TO_BE_SET Override the reported server type. type: NEEDS_TO_BE_SET Override the reported server environment.
+Valid values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'. environment: development Apply a list of labels to the server.
+Labels must be formatted as a comma-delimited list.
+Example - 'label1,label2,label3' # '''